Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## Release the Package

 A release here is the same as usual, triggering the release pipeline of your SDK.
-Note that smoke testing/mypy/pylint/sphinx/etc. checks are not needed.
+Note that local smoke testing and mypy/pylint/sphinx/etc. checks are not needed.
 More instructions on release can be found at: https://aka.ms/azsdk/release-checklist

 **Note: This release DOES NOT need to be done during during release week and can be done any time.**